koelslaw/documentation/topics/hardware-assembly.md

 ## Step 2 - Installation of Cisco Switch - U1

-1. Attach front brackets (included) to both sides using 4 mounting holes (front and rear) and 4 short-set screws per side
+1. Attach front brackets (included) to both sides using four mounting holes (front and rear) and four short-set screws per side

-2. Installing power supply into switch
+2. Installing the power supply into the switch

-3. Remove blanking from back right of switch using squeeze handles
+3. Remove blanking from the back right of the switch using squeeze handles

 4. Insert power supply with letters facing up until latched into place